machointossh/clifftop/README.md

 </em>
 </p>
 <p>
-If you find this project helpful, we’d appreciate it if you could give it a ⭐ on GitHub.
+If you find this project helpful, I’d appreciate it if you could give it a ⭐ on GitHub.
 </p>
 </div>